Isobella Jade: Modeling

-Isobella Jade has worked as a print model and body parts model.
-Her first modeling job was for Brown Shoe at the Fashion Footwear Association of New York shoe show.
-She has modeled shoes and been a foot model for Marshalls, Victoria's Secret, Bath and Body Works, Easy Spirit, Woman's World magazine, Seventeen magazine and Whole Living magazine among many others.
+Isobella Jade continued to work as a print model and body parts model and hand and shoe modeling in Manhattan after graduating from college.
+Her first modeling jobs were for Woman's World magazine for a makeover story and Brown Shoe at the Fashion Footwear Association of New York shoe show.
+She has modeled shoes and been a foot model for Marshalls, Victoria's Secret, Bath and Body Works, Easy Spirit, Seventeen magazine and Whole Living magazine among many others.
 Her hands appeared in a Fall Fashion Macy's commercial and were hired numerous times for editorials in Bon Appétit magazine.
 She appeared as a body model on the Fashionably Late with Stacy London show on TLC and was featured as a parts model in Nylon magazine.
 She has modeled and been featured in editorials for LUNA magazine (Milan), Bon Magazine (Sweden) and GQ (Italy).

 Social media

 Along with pushing the boundaries of being a petite model, Isobella Jade also advocates ways that other aspiring models of all sizes can find opportunities in the modeling industry and how shorter girls can look more proportioned and longer in photos, through her blog, podcast and social media platform.